What If... Zombies?!: Plot

 Hank Pym enters the Quantum Realm to retrieve his long-lost wife Janet van Dyne, but she has been infected with a quantum virus that has turned her into a zombie.
 She infects Pym before both return to his lab, attacking Scott Lang while their daughter, Hope van Dyne, escapes.
 Within 24 hours, the virus spreads across the Northwestern United States.
-The Avengers respond but are infected themselves and turn the virus into a worldwide zombie apocalypse.
+The Avengers respond, but are infected themselves and turn the virus into a worldwide zombie apocalypse.

-Two weeks later, Bruce Banner is sent to Earth to warn humanity of the threat of Thanos.
-Thanos' lieutenants Ebony Maw and Cull Obsidian arrive, only to be turned into zombies by Tony Stark, Stephen Strange, and Wong, who were all infected.
+Two weeks later, Bruce Banner is sent to Earth to warn humanity of Thanos' threat.
+Thanos' lieutenants Ebony Maw and Cull Obsidian arrive, only to be turned into zombies by a zombified Tony Stark, Stephen Strange, and Wong.
 Hope and the Cloak of Levitation kill the zombies, saving Banner.
-Another survivor, Peter Parker, brings Banner to meet the rest of the survivor group—Bucky Barnes, Okoye, Sharon Carter, Kurt, and Happy Hogan.
-The group travels to Camp Lehigh in New Jersey, where they believe a cure for the virus is being developed.
-On the way there, they are attacked by zombies, including Steve Rogers, Clint Barton, and Sam Wilson, who kill Carter and Hogan before the survivors kill the zombies in turn.
+Another survivor, Peter Parker, brings Banner to meet the rest of their group—Bucky Barnes, Okoye, Sharon Carter, Kurt, and Happy Hogan.
+The group travels to Camp Lehigh in New Jersey, where they believe a cure for the virus is being developed, but are attacked by a zombified Steve Rogers, Clint Barton, and Sam Wilson, who infect Carter, Hogan, and Hope before the group kill the zombies in turn.

-Hope is infected during the attack and sacrifices herself to bring the other survivors to the camp.
-They meet Vision, whose Mind Stone can reverse the virus's effects, exemplified by Lang's cured head being kept alive in a jar.
-However, the group also learns that Vision has been keeping a zombified Wanda Maximoff captive due to her resisting the Mind Stone and has been feeding other survivors to her, including pieces of T'Challa.
-Maximoff breaks free and kills Kurt and Okoye, while tossing away Barnes high in the air.
-Unwilling to live without Maximoff, Vision sacrifices himself to give up the Mind Stone so the others can cure the world with it.
+Before she succumbs to her infection, Hope sacrifices herself to bring the others to the camp, where they meet Vision, whose Mind Stone can reverse the virus's effects, exemplified by Lang's cured head being kept alive in a jar.
+However, the group also learns that Vision has been keeping a zombified Wanda Maximoff captive due to her resisting the Mind Stone and has been feeding other survivors to her, including T'Challa.
+Maximoff breaks free, kills Kurt, and infects Okoye while Vision, unwilling to live without Maximoff, sacrifices himself to give up the Mind Stone so the others can cure the world with it.

-While Parker, Lang, T'Challa, and the Cloak escape in a quadjet, Banner stays behind and turns into the Hulk to battle Maximoff and an oncoming zombie horde.
-In the hopes of broadcasting the Mind Stone's energy around the world, the four survivors head to Wakanda, unaware that the country has been conquered by a zombified Thanos wielding a nearly-complete Infinity Gauntlet.
+While Parker, Lang, T'Challa, and the Cloak escape in a quadjet, Banner also sacrifices himself to stay behind and turn into the Hulk to battle Maximoff and an oncoming zombie horde.
+In the hopes of broadcasting the Mind Stone's energy around the world, the survivors head to Wakanda, unaware that the country has been conquered by a zombified Thanos wielding a nearly-complete Infinity Gauntlet.